tangy1227/CSE6242ProjectPublic/README.md

 ```
 (note that an anaconda installation is a prerequisite here)

+For Windows users, download anaconda from https://www.anaconda.com/download/ and click thee Download with the Windows icon.
+Run the commands below in an Anaconda Prompt instead of the Windows Terminal Prompt.

 ### Run the tool!
 In the same terminal window, run:
 ```bash